ChaseGHMU/ObjectOrientedFinalProject/README.md

 ![logo](https://snag.gy/E4ZyCe.jpg)

 For this project, I will be making a comparison of Java and C#.
 I decided to compare Java and C# because I am going to need to know C# for work at Monsanto over the summer and I wanted to learn it in the context of a language I was confident in.

+For ease of use, I pulled code files from their packages so they could be easily linked to.
+If you want to see full packages, please refer to the two .zip files *CSharpExamples.zip* and *JavaExamples.zip*

 Table of Contents
 ---